okta/okta.github.io/_source/_docs/api/getting_started/api_test_client.md

 If you have Postman installed, clicking the button above gives you the option of importing the collection into Postman.

-You can also import the collection  by following the Web View link and downloading the collection as a JSON file, and importing that file into Postman by clicking the **Import** button.
+You can also import the collection by following the Web View link and downloading the collection as a JSON file.
+Import that file into Postman by clicking the **Import** button and browsing to your download location.

 > Note: You can import and work with the rest of the Okta API using the link at the top of each API reference page, or use the [Collections Quick Reference](#collections-quick-reference).
 This tutorial only requires the Users API collection.